Annex-Engineering/Annex-Engineering_User_Mods/PCBs/everycoloryouare-Crampon_Mount/Readme.md

 ## Goals
 - Positions the ADXL345 accelerometer at the nozzle tip
 - Minimizes weight while still being easy to install (work in progress)
-- Fits on the K3 carriage without hitting the part cooling fan ducts or beacon probe
+- Fits on the K3 carriage without hitting the part cooling fan ducts or Beacon probe
 - Works with 6mm and 8mm thick USB cables

 ## BOM